-Conference Staff: Conference staff are students who have graduated from high school and come back to volunteer with YIG.
-They wear orange name tags and are tasked with helping CCE staff ensure that the Code of Conduct is being followed.
-In addition, they are component mentors, helpful guides.
+Conference Staff: Conference staff are students who have graduate from high school and come back to volunteer with YIG.
+They wear orange name tags and are tasked with helping CCE staff ensure that the Code of Conduct is being following.
+In addition, they are component mentors, helpful guides, and superfast pizza deliverers.
 Conference staff can be a thankless job, so please be kind to them throughout the weekend.
 We hope delegates think about coming back as conference staff in the future!